mockaroo/mockaroo-enterprise/README.md

 3. Create listeners on port 80 and 443, forwarding to the mockaroo target group.
 4. Create and assign a certificate for the HTTPs listener.
 5. Create an Elastic IP and assign it to your load balancer.
-6. Create an A record via Route53 pointing to your Elastic IP.
+6. Create an A record via Route53 pointing (your-mockaroo-domain) to your Elastic IP.
+7. Create CNAME records in Route53 that point my.api.(your-mockaroo-domain) and api.(your-mockaroo-domain) to (your-mockaroo-domain).

 ### GCP